emmakodes/psqlomni/README.md

 After first setup all the configuration information is stored in `~/.psqlomni`.
 Delete that file if you want to start over.

+You can specify the number of sample rows that will be appended to each table description.
+This can increase performance as demonstrated in the paper Rajkumar et al, 2022 (https://arxiv.org/abs/2204.00498).
+Follows best practices as specified in: Rajkumar et al, 2022 (https://arxiv.org/abs/2204.00498)

 ## How it works

 `psqlomni` uses Langchain and the OpenAI model to create an agent to work with your database.